prathyvsh/prathyvsh/README.md

 ## Prathyush Pramod
-### Interface Designer × Map Maker
+### Interface Engineer × Map Maker

 I am a user interface designer turned developer turned math enthusiast who focuses on [lambda calculus](https://prabros.com/lambda-calculus/), and analysis.
 I enjoy making cognitive maps and interfaces to understand mathematics, science, and philosophy so that an enthusiast can accessibly understand the lay of the land of these technical subjects.

 Towards this purpose I find [category theory](https://github.com/prathyvsh/category-theory-resources) to be of much use in bringing clarity to networked knowledge.
-But since the ceiling of abstraction on it is so high and models so generalized, I am penning articles that introduces these ideas from a more elementary setting.
-Take a look at this article introducing the work horse of category theory, the [Galois connections (antitone adjunctions) in the setting of binary relations](https://patternatlas.com/v0/galois-connection).
+But since its flooring/ceiling of abstraction of it is so deep/high and models range from the very specific to the very generalized, I am penning articles introducing these ideas from a elementary setting.
+Take a look at this article introducing a work horse of category theory, the [Galois connections (antitone adjunctions) in the setting of binary relations](https://patternatlas.com/v0/galois-connection).

 <table>
   <tr>